-Reflecting on ZOE During This Time of Lent
+Reflecting on Zoe Empowers During This Time of Lent

 Lent, the 40-day period leading up to Easter (not including Sundays), is a time for self-reflection and redirection towards more holy living.
 Forty days equals almost one-tenth of the 365 days in one year.
 Similar to how God asks us to trust him with our resources by giving a tithe of ten percent of our income, this annual 40-day time period can be considered a tithing of our time.
 Time can be difficult to fully grasp and manage, often something we take for granted.
 We have the same finite amount of time each day and calendar year and yet there are never enough hours in a day to accomplish everything.

 In a season of life and society that seems to value busy-ness over rest, more over less, self over others, I often struggle to say no. No to church events, no to another well-meaning small group, no to endless kids’ activities and parties, no to things that individually are good things but cumulatively take my time and deplete my soul and the time I spend with God and the relationships closest to me that need nurturing.
 In order to thrive and live my life to fullest potential God created within me, I need to be intentional with my time.